 Via Giovanni da Castel Bolognese 63 (Trastevere)

 Opened in southern Trastevere in 1968 by Bruno Persiani, an Umbrian transplant to the Italian capital, this homey trattoria serves a mix of dishes from Umbria and Rome.
 Tavernaccia is now run by Persiani’s daughters and a Sardinian son-in-law who throws in a few of his own regional specialties like suckling pig cooked in the wood-burning oven.
-The fresh pastas are excellent (especially Sunday’s lasagna, which sells out quickly) and the wood oven-roasted brisket is otherworldly.
+The fresh pastas are excellent (especially Sunday’s lasagna, which sells out quickly) and the wood oven-roasted brisket and suckling pig are otherworldly.
 Organic and natural wines from Italy and Slovenia round out the wine list.

 Via dei Reti 44 (San Lorenzo)